Knee Anatomy Video

 The knee is a complex joint that flexes, extends, and twists slightly from side to side.

 The knee is the meeting point of the femur in the upper leg and the tibia in the lower leg.
-The fibula, the other bone in the lower leg, is connected to the joint but is not directly affected by the hinge joint action.
+The fibula, the other bone in the lower leg, is connected to the knee joint.
+However, it is not directly affected by the hinge joint action.
+To learn more about fractures to the tibia and fibula, please go to: Tibia and Fibular Fractures.
 Another bone, the patella, is at the center of the knee.

 Two concave pads of cartilage called menisci minimize the friction created at the meeting of the ends of the tibia and femur.